Utkarshmalik/Bookshelf/README.md

 # Bookshelf

-This is a mobile application (Android or iOS - or both) that allows users to study collections of flashcards.
-The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.

 ## Link
 https://my-personal-book-shelf.herokuapp.com/